Skip to Content

 Artist Statement

 Hours spent in the quiet backrooms of natural history museums and afternoons flipping logs in the woods have left me attentive to the ignored.
 My work largely aims to elevate underrepresented elements of the natural world like fungi, slugs and so on as worthy of equal consideration as more conventional subjects of nature-themed art.
 I find strange organism charming; I paint to make an argument for the reconsideration of what is worthwhile and beautiful.
-Underrepresented subjects serve as an allegory for the broadly underrepresented perspectives of neurodivergent individuals, whose interests and vision may seem disconnected from others.
+Underrepresented subjects serve as an allegory for the perspectives of neurodivergent individuals, whose interests and vision may seem disconnected from others.